 Please note the information contained in these resources may not be current as these resources predate Standard 3.3.1, which now requires businesses that provide meals for vulnerable people in our community who are at greater risk of foodborne illness, such as the very young and the elderly, to have a documented food safety program.
 The Commonwealth and the State and Territory Governments provide no warranty that the information contained in these resources is correct or complete for an individual or business operation.
 The onus is upon the individual or business operation to ensure compliance with relevant food legislation.
 It is recommended that you seek guidance from your local food authority to ensure that all local requirements are met.

 This resource is updated bi-annually and is forwarded to all schools without cost.
 Schools are advised of any alterations or new products registered after production of the Buyer’s Guide in the Association’s quarterly newsletter.
 The Star Choice™ Registered Product online database will be updated monthly.

 Sponsored by HBF and developed by WASCA, Canteen Cuisine is a collation of food ideas and healthy recipes that have proved popular with students.
 These have been collected from many different sources, including many school canteens.
 The recipes have been quantified to yield 10, 25 and 50 serves and have been selected for their ease of preparation and simplicity of ingredients.
 Many of the recipes are equally suitable for the home or other catering settings.
-Give those menus new zest – Download the Canteen Cuisine order form to purchase your copy.
+Give those menus new zest, contact WASCA for your copy, at only $10:00 they are a bargain.